-Quick Strikes are attacks you can do when it is not your turn, but actually interrupt the action of an adjacent creature (an adjacent creature is one that is 1 square away from you).
+Quick Strikes are attacks you can do when it is not your turn, but actually interrupt the action of an adjacent creature.
 You get a Quick Strike against an adjacent enemy that:

-- Moves so they are no longer adjacent without using a shift or disengaging with Nimble Escape, and is not being moved by an enemy's slide, push or pull. - Uses any ranged attack that isn't a reaction attack.
+- Moves so they are no longer adjacent without using a shift or disengage with Nimble Escape, and is not being moved by an enemy's slide, push or pull. - Uses any ranged attack that isn't a reaction attack.